openzipkin/zipkin/zipkin-storage/elasticsearch/README.md

 to aid in integration with other tools.

 ### Timestamps
-Zipkin's timestamps are in epoch microseconds, which is not a supported date type in Elasticsearch.
+Zipkin's timestamps are in epoch microseconds, which is not a supported date type in Elasticsearch / OpenSearch.
 In consideration of tools like like Kibana, this component adds "timestamp_millis" when writing spans.
-This is mapped to the Elasticsearch date type, so can be used to any date-based queries.
+This is mapped to the Elasticsearch / OpenSearch date type, so can be used to any date-based queries.

 ## Indexes
 Spans are stored into daily indices, for example spans with a timestamp